cutupdev/pumpfun-evm-smart-contract/README.md

-# Mini_Ape_Lol_EVM_SmartContract
+# EVM Pumpfun Smart Contract(fork of pump.fun), implementing main functionalities of pump fun
-Solidity Smart Contact For pumpfun forking on EVM, pumpfun ethereum fork
+Solidity Smart Contact For pumpfun forking on EVM, pump.fun ethereum fork.
+It's for offering basic understanding about pumpfun on evm.

 ### If you face difficulty or issues when you use it, feel free to reach out